Desert rose (crystal)

+Description

 The rosette crystal habit tends to occur when the crystals form in arid sandy conditions, such as the evaporation of a shallow salt basin.
 The crystals form a circular array of flat plates, giving the rock a shape similar to a rose blossom.
 Gypsum roses usually have better-defined, sharper edges than baryte roses.
 Celestine and other bladed evaporite minerals may also form rosette clusters.
 They can appear either as a single rose-like bloom or as clusters of blooms, typically ranging from pea-sized to 4 in in diameter.

 The ambient sand that is incorporated into the crystal structure, or otherwise encrusts the crystals, varies with the local environment.
 If iron oxides are present, the rosettes take on a rusty tone.

 Locations

 Sahara

-Sand roses are found in large numbers in surroundings of the salt lake of Chott el Djerid in southwest Tunisia, as well as the neighboring regions in Algeria and Ghadames, Libya.
+Sand roses are found in large numbers in the surroundings of the salt lake of Chott el Djerid in southwest Tunisia, as well as the neighboring regions in Algeria and Ghadames, Libya.
 Local inhabitants extract them and sell them as souvenirs to tourists, creating a sustainable income for the local population.
 Other sandroses are found elsewhere in the Sahara, but those extracted in the surroundings of the salt lake are particularly beautiful because of the high percentage of salt in their composition making them more crystalline and luminous.
 Others that contain more sand have a rusty tone and are hence less brilliant in light.
 Sand roses are also found in the vicinity of Abqaiq, Saudi Arabia.

 Oklahoma

 Rose rock in Oklahoma was formed during the Permian Period, 250 million years ago, when western and central Oklahoma was covered by a shallow sea.
 As the sea retreated, baryte precipitated out of the water and crystallized around grains of quartz sand.
-This left behind large formation of reddish sandstone, locally called Garber Sandstone, containing deposits of rose rock.
+This left behind a large formation of reddish sandstone, locally called Garber Sandstone, containing deposits of rose rock.

 The rose rock was selected as the official rock of Oklahoma in 1968.